rmr0015/CS554-Project-1/DESIGN.md

 - Security group; allow inbound SSH only from personal IP to restrict access, and allow all inbound on 80 and 8080
 - Create a key pair for more secure access

+## Server implementation
+- The server is run using Node.js
+- Express is used for routing
+- Morgan is used for logging

+## Run as a systemd Service
+- Systemd is used to allow the service to run by itself and to survive reboots

 ## Security and Cost hygiene
-When finished, delete key pair used, and delete orphaned EBS volumes and/or the instance
+- When finished, delete key pair used, and delete orphaned EBS volumes and/or the instance